curl/everything-curl/http/post/url-encode.md

  - `name@filename`: This will make curl load data from the given file (including any newlines), URL encode that data and pass it on in the POST.
-   The name part gets an equal sign appended, resulting in name=urlencoded-file-content.
+   The name part gets an equal sign appended, resulting in `name=urlencoded-file-content`.
 Note that the name is expected to be URL encoded already.

 As an example, you could POST a name to have it encoded by curl: